abiwot/abiwot-kubeadm/load-balancer/README.md

 3. Set kernel parameters (see [Kernel Notes](#kernel-notes)) for details
 4. Restart keepalived service

+**Note**:

+Your network interface name within the OS might be different.
+If so, then you need to adjust the values in *keepalived.conf* & */etc/sysctl.conf*

 ```shell
 cd $HOME/projects/k8s/abiwot-kubeadm/load-balancer/keepalived/<corresponding host folder>
 sudo cp keepalived.conf /etc/keepalived/